jameskimmel/ZFS/The problem with RAIDZ.md

 4k / 8k = 50% storage efficiency.

 This is the same storage efficiency we would expect from a mirror.
-It does't apply to you, if you have a 3-wide RAIDZ1 and only write files where the size is a multiple of 8k.
+It doesn't apply to you, if you have a 3-wide RAIDZ1 and only write files where the size is a multiple of 8k.
 For huge files like pictures, movies, and songs, the efficiency loss for not being exactly a multiple of 8k, the loss gets negligible.